Wild trees denote thought of wild places.

 When one thinks of wild places it is usually of the dense dark and dripping forests of the northwest, or the densely wooded hills of the southern Appalachians where there are still stands of virgin forest in locations so rugged that logging is nearly impossible and the wild trees are the wilderness embodied.

 Though tree farming and reforestation programs are in full swing in some locations wild trees are still being harvested in some areas of the world at an alarming rate.
 The demand for living space and building materials and cleared land for farming has led to the destruction of untold numbers of wild trees.

 Anyone who has ever seen pictures of Western Europe is often struck by the natural grace and beauty of the gently rolling green hills dotted by villages and farms.
-But few people actually consider the fact that up until very recent times most of Europe was covered with enormous expanses of wild trees.
-Though the land is still quite beautiful it seems a shame that the mighty forests of yesteryear have, for the most part, fallen under the woodcutters axe and the farmer’s plow.
-Through careful management, tree farming can be a very sustainable and profitable business, and the wild trees will be left alone for the enjoyment of future generations.
+But few people consider the fact that up until very recent times most of Europe was covered with enormous expanses of wild trees.
+Though the land is still quite beautiful, it seems a shame that the mighty forests of yesteryear have, for the most part, fallen under the woodcutter's ax and the farmer’s plow.